BBBlakee/THU-Summary-WS22/MAD/ZSF.md

   - Embedded SQLite Database
   - Content Provider
   - Paper.io
-- **How is file access different in Android different from standard Java?**
+- **How is file access different in Android from standard Java?**
+  - Access to two different types of storage locations - internal and external
+  - External
+    - Requires special permission ```<uses-permission android:name=”android.permission.WRITE_EXTERNAL_STORAGE”/>```
+    - Does not have to be available
-  - TODO
+  - Internal
+    - Access using Activity methods
 - **Where do you have to store files if you do not want other apps be able to access them?**
   - in the Internal Storage